dynatrace-oss/opentelemetry-exporter-go/README.md

     ```go
     // otel.GetTracerProvider() will now return the DtTracerProvider that was created previously, it is safe to type-assert.
     tracerProvider := otel.GetTracerProvider().(*dtTrace.DtTracerProvider)

+    // ensure the DtTracerProvider is properly shut down when you don't need it anymore.
+    // spans will be flushed, and after the deferred call executes, spans will no longer be processed or exported (even if started before)
+    defer tracerProvider.Shutdown(context.Background())

     // create a tracer and spans
     tracer := tracerProvider.Tracer("example tracer")
     ctx, span := tracer.Start(context.Background(), "example span")
     // do something between starting and ending the span
     span.End()

-    // ensure the DtTracerProvider is properly shut down when you are done creating spans
-    // spans will be flushed, and any spans created after this call will no longer be processed or exported
-    tracerProvider.Shutdown(ctx)
     ```

 ## Support